andybrowncompassion/observable-embed/README.md

 ## Usage
 [observable-embed notebook='url to notebook.js' cell='optional cell name']

 note: this shortcode may be used multiple times on a page/post.
 Specified cells share a common runtime/library so they can interact.
 Also implemented responsive width functionality so cells respond to resizing of their containers.
+Skip the cell attribute to display the entire notebook (named cells only)

 ## Contents